thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

 #### Signer ID

-The Signer ID attribute (key=5) uniquely identifies the signing authority for the software component, which is typically a hash of the corresponding public key.
+The Signer ID attribute (key=5) uniquely identifies the signer of the software component.
+The identification is typically accomplished by hashing the signer's public key.
 The value of this attribute will correspond to the entry in the original manifest for the component.
 This can be used by a Verifier to ensure the components were signed by an expected trusted source.